brillout/wildcard-api/docs/intro.template.md

     return;
   }

-  // The logged user is the todo's author and we update the
+  // The logged user is the todo's author and can we update
-  // todo's text
+  // the todo's text
   await db.query(
     "UPDATE todos SET text = :newText WHERE id = :todoId;", {newText, todoId}